-The MIC-5010 and MIC-5005 meters are equipped with a memory capable of storing 11880 single test results (990 cells, each may contain a set of measurements of: R ${\rm ISO}$ and R ${\rm CONT}$ ).
+The MIC-5010 and MIC-5005 meters are equipped with a memory capable of storing 11880 single test results (990 cells, each may contain a set of measurements of: R{ISO} and R{CONT}).
 The whole memory is divided into 10 memory banks each of them containing 99 memory cells.
 Thanks to dynamic memory allocation, each of the memory cells can contain different quantity of single measurement results, depending on the needs.
 Optimal use of the memory can be ensured in this way.
 Each measurement result can be stored in a memory cell marked with a selected number and in a selected memory bank.
-Thanks to this, the user of the meter can, at his/her option, assign memory cell numbers to individual measurement points and the memory bank numbers to individual facilities.
-The user may also perform measurements in any chosen sequence and repeat them without losing other data.
+Thanks to this, the user of the meter can, at his/her option, assign memory cell numbers to individual measurements in any chosen sequence and repeat them without losing other data.